cloudberry-contrib/cbcopy/CONTRIBUTING.md

-Cloudberry Database community welcomes contributions from anyone, new and experienced!
+Apache Cloudberry community welcomes contributions from anyone, new and experienced!
 We appreciate your interest in contributing.
 This guide will help you get started with the contribution.

 ## Code of Conduct

-Everyone who participates in Cloudberry Database, either as a user or a contributor, is obliged to follow our community [Code of Conduct](./CODE_OF_CONDUCT.md).
+Everyone who participates in Apache Cloudberry, either as a user or a contributor, is obliged to follow our community [Code of Conduct](./CODE_OF_CONDUCT.md).
 Every violation against it will be reviewed and investigated and will result in a response that is deemed necessary and